navi-04/Issue-change-log/issue-change-log-cui/documentation/10-business-verification-compliance.md

 # Business Verification and Compliance

-This document provides information about business verification, regulatory compliance, certifications, and enterprise readiness of the Issue Change Log app.
+This document provides information about business verification, regulatory compliance, certifications, and enterprise readiness of the Advanced Work Item log app.

 ## Table of Contents